jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-balad-on-shaping-his-new-ep.md

 description: Local DJ Balad shares his EP's journey from production to signing.
 featuredImage: /img/balad-ep.jpg
 ---
 _Ever wondered how to go about producing a track and getting it signed to a label?
-Up and coming Sydney-based producer and _[_Bootz n Catz_](https://magazine.ravereviewz.net/interview/zankee-gulati-bootz-n-catz)_ resident Mazen Al-Khozaie AKA Balad talks us through the process of how he created and signed his recent EP ‘_[_All That Was_](https://soundcloud.com/baladmusic/sets/all-that-was-ep)_’._
+Up and coming Sydney-based producer and [Bootz n Catz](https://magazine.ravereviewz.net/interview/zankee-gulati-bootz-n-catz)_ resident Mazen Al-Khozaie AKA Balad talks us through the process of how he created and signed his recent EP ‘[All That Was](https://soundcloud.com/baladmusic/sets/all-that-was-ep)’._
 <br><br>

 So I launched my Balad alias at the end of 2016 and had been fortunate enough to release tracks on labels like Parquet Recordings, Lost Diaries, Aftertech & Kitchen Recordings.